I’m Too Sexy for My Genes

 Her illness prompted my gynecologist to begin a personal campaign to get me to the genetic specialists at Cedars Sinai in Los Angeles.
 And when my sister passed away, without having opted for genetic screening, my doc turned up the heat.
 She REALLY wanted me to be screened for Ovarian / Breast Cancer (they are related) gene mutations.
 So I succumbed.
 This time, I had no excuse, because I knew I wanted to know, but in the year past, my insurance would not have covered such a test.
 This was not the case this time around.
 My insurance covered 90% of the screening.
 I also learned insurance companies are prohibited by law from discriminating based on genetic testing.

-I’m not quite sure what to make of the image below… but it matches the lab coat thing we got goin’ on here, and gee, it sure is pretty.
+I’m not sure what to make of the image below… but it matches the lab coat thing we got goin’ on here, and gee, it sure is pretty.
 If you are a true GEEK, perhaps you can post a reply below and enlighten us.
 But explain it slowly and in three and four letter words if at all possible.

-Who would have THUNK that something with the ability to wreak such havoc, could come from either one of these gorgeous people?
+Who would have THUNK something with the ability to wreak such havoc, could come from either one of these gorgeous people?

 That is my mom, Nereide Frances Padalino Sherwood, holding my oldest brother, with my dad, Orville Joseph Sherwood.

-Yes, my little hottie-McHottlesteins, I am old enough to have parents who were having kids in the NINETEEN-FORTIES… but just BARELY.
+Yes, my little Hottie-McHottlesteins, I am old enough to have parents who were having kids in the NINETEEN-FORTIES… but just BARELY.
 My parents had me when they were late into their SEVENTIES.
 I PROMISE.
 It was a miracle, and was featured in the National Enquirer, and everything… SWEAR.
 TO.
 GOD.

 Anyway – back to my lab coat and horn-rimmed glasses… and to the Genetics Counselors at Cedars Sinai: